 Many aspects of carbon capture and storage projects are covered by Alberta’s existing oil and gas regulations, but the following acts and regulations promote the safe and effective use of carbon capture and storage technology:

 - Carbon Capture and Storage Funding Regulation (funding for education and the assessment)

-- Mines and Minerals Act, as amended by the Carbon Capture and Storage Statutes Amendment Act, 2010 (allows the government to assume long-term liability for storage sites, the Act makes it mandatory for carbon capture and storage operators to contribute to the Post-Closure Stewardship Fund.
+- Mines and Minerals Act, as amended by the Carbon Capture and Storage Statutes Amendment Act, 2010, allows the government to assume long-term liability for storage sites.
+The Act makes it mandatory for carbon capture and storage operators to contribute to the Post-Closure Stewardship Fund; further information on the Fund can be found in the Alberta Energy Annual Report.
 The provincial government will use this fund for ongoing monitoring and any required maintenance and remediation.
 This Act also clarifies that the Government of Alberta is the owner of pore space, but does not change ownership of mine and mineral resources in any way.
-The Carbon Capture and Storage Statutes Amendment Act, 2010, also amended the Surface Rights Act, Public Lands Act and the Oil and Gas Conservation Act.)
+The Carbon Capture and Storage Statutes Amendment Act, 2010, also amended the Surface Rights Act, Public Lands Act and the Oil and Gas Conservation Act.

 - Carbon Sequestration Tenure Regulation